 Our Screening Process

 Above all else, the most important work we do at our agency is our screening regimen.
-All providers, regardless of the type of job or placement, go through our Paradise Nannies Hawaii Screening Regimen.
-We only refer babysitters and Nannies that have met are high standards of childcare excellence and experience.
-Below is our screening process.
+All providers, regardless of the type of job or placement, go through our Paradise Nannies Hawaii Screening Process.
+We only refer candidates to your family that have met our high standards of childcare excellence & have the necessary experience.
+Parents in Hawaii trust us because of our screening process.
+To maintain100% transparency for both our process and candidates we have detailed our screening process below.
+Only nannies that have passed our screening are eligible to be expertly matched with your family based on scheduling needs, family dynamics, family culture and interpersonal compatibility.

 1. Application- All providers fill out an application (10+ pages) detailing their current childcare experience, past childcare experience, employment history, education history and childcare scenarios.
+We also collect their childcare references at this stage.
 We use this application to first see if they have the experience and training we required.

-2. Childcare Resume- For the sake of thoroughness, all applicants must fill out our agency specific childcare resume.
+2. Childcare Resume- In addition to the application and their own personal resume we require the Paradise Nannie Hawaii Childcare Resume.
+For the sake of thoroughness, all applicants must fill out our agency specific childcare resume.
 Our agency’s childcare resume guides the applicant chronologically through their work with children, including dates, duties, and reasons why they no longer work in the position.
-This document really allows us to see the full picture of a candidates experience.
+This detailed document really allows us to see the full picture of a candidates experience.

 3. First Interview- Once we review their application and childcare resume we conduct a phone interview.
-In this interview we discuss who they are as a person and their temperament.
-We discuss in detail their current or most recent childcare role and their philosophy on dealing with behavior issues.
+In this interview we discuss who they are as a person and interest in working as a nanny through the agency.
+We discuss in detail their current or most recent childcare role and their philosophy on discipline.
+We seek real world examples of how they dealt with a child's behavior issues.
 We also use this interview to gain insight into their personal and family life outside of childcare.

 4. Second Interview- If we are satisfied thus far we move onto an in-person interview.
-One of our agency’s referral specialists conduct each interview.
+(COVID UPDATE: As of 4/1/20 we are conducting all second interviews through video conference.
+This alert will be removed when we return to in-person interviews).
+As with our first interview, one of our agency’s referral specialists conduct each interview.
 During this interview we discuss challenges they have faced as a childcare provider in the past getting into very specific examples, we discuss the reasons why they want to continue working with children, and we do additional scenario questions, including an emergency situation.
-It is during this interview that we go through the expectations of being a Paradise Nanny.
-Such expectations include arriving early to all jobs, maintaining high levels of hygiene and appearance, no personal cell phone policy, confidentiality of clients and professionalism.
+It is during this interview that we go through the expectations all nannies referred through Paradise Nannies Hawaii.
+Such expectations include but are not limited to exceptional attendance, punctuality, professional nanny attire, no cell phone use (unless needed to conduct work), child & family confidentiality, parent communication and overall profession conduct.

 8.Reference Checks- We call a minimum of 3 references.
 All references must be from childcare experience and the person we speak to must serve in a supervisory role such as manager or parent.
-All calls are transcribed and recorded for our reference.
+The majority of the reference calls we make are to parents that the nanny has previously worked for.
+Additional accepted references we call are supervisors at schools and daycares.
+All calls are transcribed for our record.

 9.Background Check- We use B&B Reporting to run all of background checks.
 B&B Reporting has been in the industry for over 20 years and has a criminal hit ratio above the industry standard.
 They also follow all state and federal laws to ensure report validity.
 B&B Reporting is FCRA and DPPA compliant.
-Below is information from B&B Reporting on what our reports include.
+Below is information from B&B Reporting on what the background reports pulled include.

 Multi-jurisdictional Criminal Search - This search contains 900+ million multi-state criminal records which includes the District of Columbia.
 Each report may contain date of arrest, case number, disposition date, degree of charges (felony, misdemeanor, etc.) and inmate records.
 It also includes the Sex Offender Registry (SOR), Office of Foreign Assets Control (OFAC) and OIG/LEIE exclusions list.